nollieheel/app-ror/README.md

 #### Properties

 - `filename` - File name of config.
 Defaults to name of resource.
-- `directory` - Path to be logrotated.
+- `path` - Path to be logrotated.
 Can also be an Array.
-- `directive` - Logrotate directives.
+- `config` - Logrotate directives.
 Defaults to:
 ```
 weekly
 missingok